jschnab/systems_design/url_shortening/README.md

 We will shard the users table by `user_name` because it has unique values (maximum cardinality).
 The value should be hashed to decrease the probability of hot shards.
-Range-based sharding would not perform as well because user names do not use the full range of available characters.
+Range-based sharding would not perform as well because user names do not use the full range of possible strings.

 The urls table will be sharded by alias.
 We can use range-based sharding because all possible values for aliases are used.